My First Best Friend

 It all started...

-4 years ago I was compelled to create a meaningful series of photographs.
+Searching for a personal project, I was compelled to create a meaningful series of photographs.

 It was January 2014, I was sitting in my office trying to think of a photographic project to drive out the winter doldrums (remember I was in New England at the time.)
 Out of the corner of my eye I noticed something falling off the shelf above my desk.
 It was an old photograph of my grandmother and her mother and I caught it before it fell.
 I realized right then and there that even though I had lived in a two-family house with my grandmother throughout my childhood, I did not have a special photograph of her and I together.